ljonesdesign/INLS161-2021-spring/docs/03-sftp-editors.md

 > There is no registration code to enter for this package, and it does not have an ending trial period.

 **Mac:** I like Fetch for the Mac because UNC has a Use License and I have a lot of experience with using it for teaching.
-Here is the [UNS Software download link for Fetch](https://software.sites.unc.edu/fetch-download/).
+Here is the [UNC Software download link for Fetch](https://software.sites.unc.edu/fetch-download/).
 Make sure to look for this:

 **Serial Number Name:** The University of North Carolina at Chapel Hill